 This notice exempts certain exported honey and honey based products from the requirements of the Australia New Zealand Food Standards Code where those products will comply with the importing country’s requirements and the importing country requirements are sufficiently prescribed.

-This introduction is not part of the Animal Products Notice, but is intended to indicate its general effect.
 For the purposes of safeguarding assurances provided by New Zealand, this notice sets verification requirements and frequencies in relation to animal products for export.

 Use this form for every delivery of bee products you make to an extraction or processing premises for export purposes